-What People Had to Say about “Non-Toxic” Living
+What A Group of Women Had to Say about “Non-Toxic” Living

 Survey Question # 1: Why would living a non-toxic lifestyle be important to you?
 If you do not find it a priority right now, can you talk about why that is?

 Of those who found living a non-toxic lifestyle to be important, they listed these reasons as why:

 Eco-friendly/Limit damage to the environment or to animals (3)

 Other responses: Supporting small businesses, Living a longer life/Longevity

 Part of this survey was to explore perspectives and definitions of what living a non-toxic lifestyle might mean.
 The trends above tell us that most people are interested in living a healthier lifestyle for themselves and for their families, with the hopes of limiting damage to the environment and preventing illnesses or conditions as well.
 There were some rich phrases and expressions of why people want to live out this kind of lifestyle:

 “This is my only body and I want to take care of it!”